kevinchannon/wite/README.md

 ```
 #include <wite/io/bytes_buffer.hpp>
 ```
 A small collection of routines for doing IO to buffers and things like that.
 The type of "buffer" isn't defined, so you should be able to use vectors, arrays, pointers, whatever.
 The main restriction is that a "buffer" is a thing of std::bytes.

+## Buffer operations
 To write to a buffer, then you can do:

 ```
 auto buffer_data = std::vector<std::byte>(100, std::byte{0x00});